-With well over 100,000 new cases each year and over one million cases total, colorectal cancer is the fourth most common type of cancer in the United States.
+We recognize National Colorectal Cancer Month to raise awareness for the fourth most common type of cancer in the United States.
+With well over 100,000 new cases each year and over one million cases total ‘Colon Cancer’ is a huge problem.
 But with early detection of this disease, it is estimated that well over half of the deaths that occur annually could be prevented.
 Thanks to National Colorectal Cancer Awareness Month, a much-needed spotlight is being cast on the importance of early detection.
 In March, we come together to provide hope and advocate for awareness.

 National Colorectal Cancer Awareness Month timeline

 The American Cancer Society changed its guidelines to recommend people get screened at age 45, instead of age 50.

 The Welch Allyn Corporation introduced the video endoscope, enabling the display of the image on a video screen.

 - June 1969

 One of the first colonoscopies was successfully performed.